 If you need dental treatment in an emergency

-- call your dentist: some practices offer appointments at short notice
+- call a dentist: some surgeries offer appointments at short notice

-- if you don't have a dentist, find one using NHS 111
+- if you do not have a dentist, find one using NHS 111

 If you need to see a dentist out of hours

-- call your dentist: their answerphone may advise where to get out-of-hours treatment
+- call a dentist: their voicemail may advise where to get out-of-hours treatment

 - call NHS 111 to find an out-of-hours dental service near you

-Don't contact your GP, as they won't be able to offer emergency or out-of-hours dental care.
+Do not contact a GP, as they will not be able to offer emergency or out-of-hours dental care.

 How much will I be charged?

-An urgent dental treatment will cost £22.70 – see NHS dental charges explained.
+An urgent dental treatment will cost £22.70 – see Understanding NHS dental charges.

 If you're entitled to free NHS dental care, you should be able to claim back the cost of any treatment.

 Ensure you keep all receipts.
-For more information, see Help with dental costs.
+For more information, see Find out how to get help with dental costs.

 If you're asked to come back for further treatment, this will be considered to be a separate course of non-urgent treatment.